borgbackup/borg/docs/usage.rst

     # Even slower, even higher compression (N = 0..9)
     $ borg create --compression lzma,N /mnt/backup::repo ~

-    # Backup some LV snapshots (you have to create the snapshots before this
-    # and remove them afterwards).
-We also backup the output of lvdisplay so
-    # we can see the LV sizes at restore time.
-See also "borg extract" examples.
-    $ lvdisplay > lvdisplay.txt
-    $ borg create --read-special /mnt/backup::repo lvdisplay.txt /dev/vg0/*-snapshot

 .. include:: usage/extract.rst.inc

 Examples